 You should also consult your physician before starting its use if you are pregnant or have any other health concerns.

 The Bottom Line

 Omega-3 fatty acids are necessary for normal brain development and function.
-It also helps to boost your mental health and delay age related dementia.
-People with depression or a mild decline in cognitive function should consider taking omega-3 supplement.
+It also helps to boost your mental health and delay age-related dementia.
+People with depression or a mild decline in cognitive function should consider taking an omega-3 supplement.
 They will experience a significant improvement within a few weeks.